Senate GOP signals an openness to talking about gun legislation

 There’s also interest in pursuing proposals to expand background checks, like the bipartisan legislation Sens.
 Joe Manchin (D-W.Va.) and Pat Toomey (R-Pa.) previously brought up years back that sought to mandate background checks for all gun commercial sales.

-“That is the centerpiece as far as I'm concerned of what might be done, and frankly, there's not much more than that – that can be done,” Toomey told The Hill on Wednesday, adding that a red flag is “possible,” but would be a “tough” lift.
+“That is the centerpiece as far as I'm concerned of what might be done, and frankly there's not much more than that that can be done,” Toomey told The Hill on Wednesday, adding that a red flag bill is “possible” but would be a “tough” lift.

 Last week, Manchin also previously pointed to his and Toomey’s proposal, which also included exemptions for certain exchanges involving friends and family, as the best chance for passage in the 50-50 Senate.
 But he noted then that the Senate “can’t even get” that legislation, which was first introduced months after the Sandy Hook Elementary School shooting in 2012.